smutt/rssac002-web-api/README.md

 `divisor` defaults to 1.

+#### week
+`week` may be set or not set.
+If set, data is returned per ISO 8601 week instead of per date.
+The first week is the week containing `start_date`, and the last week is the week containing `end_date`.
+The values for each date in a week are summed together.
+If the value for a date is `null`, a value of `0` is used instead.

+`week` defaults to `null`.

 ## Returned Data
 Data is returned in JSON dictionary format per rsi per date.
 In some cases the RSSAC002 data files cannot be read or are missing, in which